-HS-222.
-Ancient Civilizations.
+HS-300.
+History of Ancient Civilizations.
 3 Credits.

 This course traces the rise of ancient civilizations from their earliest roots to the early modern era.
 It places these civilizations in their global contexts and uses archeology, anthropology, and other methods to compare and study them.